 Overseas based Non-UCITS Schemes

-An Overseas based Non-UCITS Scheme is an open ended or closed ended Scheme formed in accordance with or existing under the laws of a jurisdiction other than Malta and is subject to tailored requirements agreed with the MFSA.
+An Overseas based Non-UCITS Scheme is an open-ended or closed-ended Scheme formed in accordance with or existing under the laws of a jurisdiction other than Malta and is subject to tailored requirements agreed with the MFSA.

 Overseas based Non-UCITS Schemes which would like to actively market/ promote their units in Malta – either directly or through intermediaries (e.g. by means of seminars, mailshots etc.) – are deemed to be “carrying on an activity in Malta” in terms of Article 4 of the Investment Services Act and are required to hold a Collective Investment Scheme Licence prior to marketing/ promoting their units in Malta.
 Reference should be made to Section 12 of this Part for an indication of the scenarios that would constitute marketing/ promotion in Malta.